RyanAmeri/blog/0007-deep-js-foundations-v3.md

 {% codepen https://codepen.io/ryanameri/pen/zYqzajo default-tab=js %}

 Method 1 is really a hack to mimic the behaviour of classes.
-We store our methods on Helpers.prototype and Workshop.prototype, link the two objects together using `Object.setPrototypeOf(Workshop.prototype, Helpers.prototype)` and can then create our deepJS object using `deepJS = new Workshop()`.
-The behaviour of the methods as we see is exactly the same and that is because the behaviour of `this` is exactly the same between classes and prototypes.
+We store our methods on Helpers.prototype and Workshop.prototype, link the two objects together using `Object.setPrototypeOf(Workshop.prototype, Helpers.prototype)` and then create our deepJS object using `deepJS = new Workshop()`.
+The behaviour of methods as we see is exactly the same and that is because the behaviour of `this` is exactly the same between classes and old-fashioned functions.

-Method 2 might be the most elegant, and probably the most _pure JavaScript_ way of storing our data.
+Method 2 might be the most elegant, and probably the most _pure JavaScript_ way of storing data.
 Here there are no constructor functions and there is no `new` keyword.
 We are not pretending that our prototypes are classes, we are simply using the power that comes from linking objects together.
 We store our methods directly on objects Helpers and Workshop and link the two using Object.create.
 Finally we create our deepJS object using Object.create and assign its [[prototype]] to point to Workshop.
-We can then store our data directly on the object and perform all our methods on it.
+We can then store our data directly on the object and perform all our operations on it.

 ## Wrap up